 Staff recommends that the HPC approve with one (1) condition the HAWP:

-1. Removing and patching the window on the second story on the west elevation (EX211) violates the Design Guidelines and 24A-8(b)(2) and the window needs to be retained as part of the house rehabilitation.
+1. The window on the second story on the west elevation (EX211) needs to be retained.
 Final approval authority to ensure the condition has been satisfied is delegated to Staff.

 ARCHITECTURAL DESCRIPTION: